demetreades/assignment3js-shopping-cart/README.md

 Start from `app.js` by running `npm start`

 The buying / checkout method with a given discount is described in the examples.
-Uncomment code snippets right under each three Example titles.
+Uncomment code snippets right under each Example title.
 <br>

 ### files